Skip to content

 For demonstration purposes, we have selected the Snowflake connector.

-If the toggle for Add New connection is turned on, then this will prompt you to add and configure the source datastore from scratch without using existing connection details.
+If the toggle for Add New Connection is turned on, this will prompt you to add and configure the source datastore from scratch without using existing connection details.

-Step 1: Select any connector as we are selecting Snowflake connector from the dropdown list and add connection properties such as Secrets Management, host, port, username, and password, along with datastore properties like catalog, database, etc.
+Step 1: Select any connector (as we are selecting the Snowflake connector) from the dropdown list and add connection properties such as Secrets Management, host, port, username, and password, along with datastore properties like catalog, database, etc.

 For the next steps, refer to the "Add Source Datastore" section in the Snowflake Datastore documentation.